-While drought is the primary focus of this plan, it is not the only natural disaster that can affect small water systems and domestic wells.
+While drought is the primary focus of the DROP, it is not the only natural disaster that can affect small water systems and domestic wells.
 Given the rural nature of most of Santa Cruz County, the risk for several different natural disasters is high.
-Additionally, domestic wells and Small Water Systems are disproportionately located outside of the urban services line in the County and therefore have a heightened vulnerability to such disasters.
+Additionally, domestic wells and small water systems are disproportionately located outside of the urban services line in the County and therefore have a heightened vulnerability to such disasters.
 Historically the County has not offered any direct services to ensure water supply for these user groups during and in the immediate aftermath of a disaster.
 However, as climate change makes these disasters more likely to occur, and more intense when they do, there are many things the County can and should do to prepare for and react to disasters.

-o.
+a.
 Potential Disaster Situations

-The following natural disasters are both possible in the rural portions of the county, and likely to impact water supply.
+The following natural disasters are both possible in the rural portions of the County, and likely to impact water supply.

-i.
+xii.
 Drought:

 Climate change projections have made it clear that drought will be an increasing challenge in the future.
 Drought can lead to lowered groundwater levels, which if drawn below the bottom of an existing well, will cause the well to stop producing.
-Several Community and State Small Water Systems are reliant on surface water, which is even more sensitive to drought than groundwater.
+Several Community and SSWSs are reliant on surface water, which is even more sensitive to drought than groundwater.

-ii.
+xiii.
 Fire

-The majority of the rural areas of the County are classified as being at High or Very High risk of fire (https://osfm.fire.ca.gov/media/6768/fhszs\map44.pdf).
+The majority of the rural areas of the County are classified as being at high or very high risk of fire (https://osfm.fire.ca.gov/media/6768/fhszs_map44.pdf).
 A wildfire can disrupt water supply in a multitude of ways: above ground infrastructure can be destroyed, heat and fire can cause pipes to break, leading to loss of pressure and the possibility of contamination, and in some cases a loss of pressure can cause a vacuum effect that draws smoke from a burning home into the water pipes, potentially carrying dangerous chemicals such as benzene that may be hard to remove.
 Many mountainous areas use above ground polyethylene (PEX) and polyvinyl chloride (PVC) pipes which when melted, lead to concern about volatile organic compounds (VOCs) contamination.

-The County has already experienced one large wildfire, the CZU Lightening Complex Fire, which started in August 2020 and burned over 86,000 acres.
-The impact of the fire demonstrated the lack of resources available from the County to homeowners who feared their wells and pipes may have been impacted who sought advice and assistance.
-Several Community and State Small Water Systems were destroyed in the fire and there were no resources available to assist them with FEMA applications or help them get access to temporary water supplies to serve residents whose houses survived the fire.
+The County has recently experienced one large wildfire, the CZU Lightening Complex Fire, which started in August 2020 and burned over 86,000 acres.
+The impact of the fire demonstrated the lack of resources available from the County to homeowners seeking assistance and feared their wells and pipes may have been impacted.
+Several Community and SSWSs were destroyed in the fire and there were no resources available to assist them with FEMA applications or help them get access to temporary water supplies to serve residents whose houses survived the fire.

-iii.
+xiv.
 Flood

-Flooding is not considered a particularly high risk to most well owners or water systems.
-The areas of the County identified in the FEMA flood maps as being High Risk are generally near the coast or along large waterways.
+Flood is not considered a particularly high risk to most well owners or water systems.
+The areas of the County identified in the FEMA flood maps as being high risk are generally near the coast or along large waterways.
 Those areas are mostly served by large water systems.
 Additionally, permitting setbacks in the County's Well Ordinance prevents wells from being installed immediately adjacent to waterways, which is where most of the flood risk is located.
 However, there are some exceptions.
-Three Small Water Systems wells are located within the High Risk flood zones, and four are very near that flood zone.
-Localized flooding could be caused by factors such as blocked drainages or log jams in creeks, and could lead to flood waters covering a well and lead to the possible water quality concerns.
+Three small water systems wells are located within the high risk flood zone, and four are very near the flood zone.
+Localized flooding could be caused by factors such as blocked drainages or log jams in creeks, and could lead to flood waters covering a well leading to possible water quality concerns.

-iv.
+xv.
 Landslide